userminer2/Thinkpad-T470s-Tahoe-OpenCore-EFI/README.md

 - HDMI (Audio and Display)
 - USB-C
 - seemless booting
-- Dual battery since 18th Jul 2026
+- Dual battery (fixed percentage reporting) since 18th Jul 2026
-- CPU power management and C states.
+- CPU power management and C states and VF curve.
 (CPU can go down to 0.9W up to 20W)

 # What does not work: